vitalik/django-ninja/docs/docs/tutorial/pagination.md

 # Pagination (beta)

-**Django Ninja** comes with a pagination.
+**Django Ninja** comes with a pagination support.
 This allows you to split large result sets into individual pages.

 To apply pagination to a function - just apply `paginate` decorator: